-As part of your pre-op assessment, you’ll be given instructions about when to stop eating or drinking before surgery, whether to stop taking certain medications prior to surgery (drugs that interfere with clotting or affect your blood pressure, for example, may need to be switched or reduced before you have an operation), and other necessary information for your procedure.
-You’ll also be given information about advance directives and naming a health care proxy
+As part of your pre-op assessment, you will be given instructions about when to stop eating or drinking before surgery, whether to stop taking certain medications prior to surgery (drugs that interfere with clotting or affect your blood pressure, for example, may need to be switched or reduced before you have an operation), and other necessary information for your procedure.
+You will also be given information about advance directives and naming a health care proxy

-At Emerson, we recognize that getting ready for surgery also involves lifestyle considerations, and our nurses provide practical, real-world advice so you’re prepared when you’re back home after surgery.
-From buying smaller bags of pet food because you won’t be able to lift after abdominal surgery, to renting a recliner if you need to sleep sitting up for a few weeks after shoulder surgery, we’ll help you know what to expect—and be ready.
+At Emerson, we recognize that getting ready for surgery also involves lifestyle considerations, and our nurses provide practical, real-world advice so you are prepared when you are back home after surgery.
+From buying smaller bags of pet food because you will not be able to lift after abdominal surgery, to renting a recliner if you need to sleep sitting up for a few weeks after shoulder surgery, we will help you know what to expect—and be ready.

-If you have any questions about your upcoming surgery at Emerson Hospital, we’re here to provide answers.
+If you have any questions about your upcoming surgery at Emerson Hospital, we are here to provide answers.